 Keeping our communities safe

-Significant flood events like the catastrophic floods in 2022 or those in Brisbane in 2011 show the importance of managing flood risk in land use planning.
+Significant flood events like the catastrophic floods in Northern NSW in 2022 or those in Brisbane in 2011 show the importance of managing flood risk in land use planning.

-The department is committed to taking a risk-based approach to flood-prone land and is focussed on delivering a safe and sustainable future.
-Our efforts will ensure the planning system is adaptive, responds to climate change and supports resilient communities.
-This approach to flood-prone land will help to reduce the extent of property damage and potential loss of life from severe to extreme flooding throughout NSW.
+We are committed to applying this risk-based approach to flood-prone land and are focussed on delivering a safe and sustainable future for NSW.
+Our efforts will ensure the planning system is adaptive, responds to the effects of climate change and supports resilient communities.
+Our approach to flood-prone land will help reduce the extent of property damage and potential loss of life from severe to extreme flooding throughout NSW.

 We work collaboratively with other government agencies, such as:

 - the NSW Reconstruction Authority, which is dedicated to disaster prevention, preparedness, recovery and reconstruction

 - the NSW State Emergency Service, which is the lead combat agency for flood, storm and tsunami events

 - the Northern Rivers Reconstruction Corporation and Infrastructure NSW, which lead the implementation of the Hawkesbury-Nepean Flood Risk Management Strategy.

 We also work closely with our colleagues in other NSW departments and those in Environment and Heritage, who manage and monitor our wetlands, rivers, floodplains, coasts and estuaries.